 - Ursus arctos californicus = California grizzly bear

 What do bears eat?
 The black bear mainly eats plants and berries with some insects thrown in for good measure.
 The black bear is not a strict carnivore but eats meat when it can.
 (Only the polar bear is a strict carnivore.)
 The black bear prefers to steal meat from other predators because they normally do not hunt for meat themselves.

 Black bears like to steal honey.
-It is good that they have a thick fur coat so they are protected from bee stings.
-When the black bear wakes up from his hibernation he is starving so he will fill up on young tree shoots and nuts which he steals from squirrels food hiding places.
+It is good that they have a thick fur coat, so it protects them from bee stings.
+When the black bear wakes up from his hibernation, he is starving so he will fill up on young tree shoots and nuts, which he steals from squirrels’ food hiding places.
 One can call him an opportunist.

 By the way, did you see that amazing film “The Bear”, if not do look it up as it is so interesting?